A growing storm, or a break in the weather?

 Our opening tornado sequence mirrors the social paralysis that many in the affluent world exhibit when faced with challenges they feel are out of their control, and don't connect with their own choices.

-A few shots from the opening sequence
+A few shots from the tornado bar sequence

 Episode one focuses on methane - a far more potent greenhouse gas than CO2 that offers significant opportunities to slow down the rate of heating.